akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 Akka Cluster Bootstrap supports safely forming a new cluster from discovered nodes or joining a node to an existing cluster.
 It is an alternative to configuring  static `seed-nodes`.

-Akka Cluster Bootstrap not require any additional system like etcd/zookeeper/consul to be run along side the Akka cluster in order to discover the seed-nodes.
+Akka Cluster Bootstrap does not require any additional system like etcd/zookeeper/consul to be run along side the Akka cluster in order to discover the seed-nodes.

 ## Prerequisites